Samsung/tizen-docs/docs/application/native/guides/text-input/multi-assistant.md

   - Client state

-    The state is changed by functions and applied as a precondition of each API.
+The client state is changed by functions and applied as a precondition for each API.

   - Service state

-    The service state is changed when the user starts or stops interacting with installed voice assistants.
+The service state is changed when the user starts or stops interacting with the installed voice assistants.

   - Active state

-    Active state indicates whether the current client application is expected to serve as an active voice assistant for the user.
-An active voice assistant is responsible for responding to user utterance and should provide appropriate feedback.
+Active state indicates whether the current client application is expected to serve as an active voice assistant for the user or not.
+An active voice assistant is responsible for responding to the user utterance and must provide appropriate feedback.

   - Audio Data

-    When the assistant gets activated, it will retrieve the user utterance audio data from the Multi-assistant framework in order to process user's voice command.
+When the assistant gets activated, it retrieves the user utterance audio data from the Multi-assistant framework in order to process user's voice command.

 - Updating result information